Skip to main content

 Show answer

 Both Aboriginal peoples in Australia and Maori in Aotearoa New Zealand carry a comparable legacy.
 Dispossession, introduced disease, and the disruption of kinship and Country produced large gaps in life expectancy, chronic disease and infant mortality relative to non-Indigenous populations.
+Recent data puts the Aboriginal life-expectancy gap at approximately 8 years (ABS, 2020-2022 experimental life tables) and the Maori gap at approximately 7 years relative to non-Maori (Stats NZ, 2017-2019 period life tables) - a strikingly similar scale despite very different national health systems.
 In both societies, mainstream health systems were designed without Indigenous involvement and often failed to provide culturally safe care, deterring people from seeking treatment.
-This shared pattern is your first comparison point.